 - Explore sample apps - Get the source code for an app that uses the Samsung Knox SDK.

-- Browse the Migration Guide - Describes how to update an app that uses the Knox Standard, Premium, Customization, or ISV SDK to use the consolidated Samsung Knox SDK.
+- Browse the Migration Guide - Describes how to update an app that uses the Knox Standard, Premium, Customization, ISV, UCM, or VPN SDK to use the consolidated Samsung Knox SDK.

 - Read the Developer Guide - Describes how to use the Samsung Knox SDK to develop an app from scratch.